kouglas/air-clone/README.md

 # Getting Started with Create React App
 See a live version [here](https://air-clone-15a4b.web.app/)

+Or view an image of the site below 👇

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts